www.JustLocal.com.au

 • Why I created the Electricity Cost Calculator. view

-Money saving devices (Stock clearance.
-Limited stock.
-Be quick.)
+Money saving devices

 Foot Switch Operated Mains Outlet

-This is my favourite money saving device.
-I use remote switches but I found they didn't last long.
-This is a mechanical switch and except for a indicator to let you know it is on, uses very little power.
+The foot switch is my favourite money saving device.
+The foot switch is is a mechanical switch and except for a indicator to let you know it is on, uses very little power.
 Place the foot switch in a convenient location and power off the TV, DVD, Games units all with a single press of your foot.
 Use it to turn of your computer, monitor and printer.
-The savings in standby power should pay for this unit in around 6-12 months and then your savings will really add up.
-Those red lights you see on your devices in standby means you're paying money.
+The savings in standby power should pay for this unit in around 6-12 months.

 Watts Clever Mains power meter